rtts/django-simplecms/README.md

-# Simple Django-based CMS
+# SimpleCMS

-**This is the CMS framework used by [Return to the Source](https://rtts.eu/), provided here for everyone to use under the [GPLv3](LICENSE) license as part of our free and open source philosophy.
+**This is a simple, Django-based CMS framework used by [Return to the Source](https://rtts.eu/), provided here for everyone to use under the [GPLv3](LICENSE) license as part of our free and open source philosophy.
 Also check out our [other